Statistical Inference for the Dynamic Time Warping Distance, with Application to Abnormal Time-Series Detection: SI for the DTW Distance

 In this section, we present our first contribution.
 To conduct statistical inference on the DTW distance, we employ the conditional SI framework.
-Our basic idea comes from the fact that, given the optimal alignment matrix $\hat{M}$, the DTW distance is written in a closed form as in \eq{eq:test_statistic_final}.
-By conditioning on the optimal alignment matrix $\hat{M}$ and its sign $\hat{\bm s}$, we can derive the conditional sampling distribution of the test statistic.
+Our idea is that, by conditioning on the optimal alignment matrix $\hat{M}$ and its sign $\hat{\bm s}$, we can derive the conditional sampling distribution of the test statistic.